 - 1) Do not start Human Research activities until you have the final IRB approval letter. - 2) Do not start Human Research activities until you have the stamped approved protocol and ICF. - 3) Do not start Human Research activities until you have the approval of departments or divisions that require approval prior to commencing research that involves their resources. - 4) Ensure that there are adequate resources to carry out the research safely.
-This includes, but is not limited to, sufficient investigator time, appropriately qualified research team members, equipment, and space. - 5) Ensure that Research Staff are qualified (e.g., including but not limited to appropriate training, education, expertise, credentials and, when relevant, privileges) to perform procedures assigned to them during the study. - 6) Personally conduct or supervise the Human Research. - a) Conduct the Human Research in accordance with the relevant current protocol as approved by the IRB. - b) When required by the IRB ensure that consent or permission is obtained in accordance with the relevant current protocol as approved by the IRB. - c) Do not modify the Human Research without prior IRB review and approval unless necessary to eliminate apparent immediate hazards to subjects. - d) Protect the rights, safety, and welfare of subjects involved in the research. - 7) Submit to the IRB: - a) Proposed modifications as described in this manual.
+This includes, but is not limited to, sufficient investigator time, appropriately qualified research team members, equipment, and space. - 5) Ensure that Research Staff are qualified (e.g., including but not limited to appropriate training, education, expertise, credentials and, when relevant, privileges) to perform procedures assigned to them during the study. - 6) Personally conduct or supervise the Human Research. - a) Conduct the Human Research in accordance with the relevant current protocol as approved by the IRB. - b) When required by the IRB ensure that consent or permission is obtained in accordance with the relevant current protocol as approved by the IRB. - c) Do not modify the Human Research without prior IRB review and approval unless necessary to eliminate apparent immediate hazards to subjects. - d) Protect the rights, safety, and welfare of subjects involved in the research.

+7) Submit to the IRB:

+- a) Proposed modifications as described in this manual.
 (See "How do I submit a modification?") - b) A continuing review application as requested in the approval letter.
 (See "How do I submit continuing review?" - c) A continuing review application when the Human Research is closed.
+(See "How Do I Close Out a Study?") - d) Information for the IRB to evaluate the consent process including: - Information necessary for the IRB to approve waivers or alterations of the consent process and waivers of consent documentation, if applicable. - The person who will conduct the consent interview. - How the Researcher documents the consent process. - The person who will provide consent or permission. - Any waiting period between informing the prospective participant and obtaining consent. - Steps taken to minimize the possibility of coercion or undue influence. - The language used by those obtaining consent.

-(See "How Do I Close Out a Study?") - 8) Report any of the information items on page one (1) of the "Unanticipated Problem/Reportable New Information" form to the IRB within five business days. - 9) Do not accept or provide payments to professionals in exchange for referrals of potential subjects ("finder's fees.") - 10) Do not accept payments designed to accelerate recruitment that were tied to the rate or timing of enrollment ("bonus payments.") - 11) See additional requirements of various federal agencies in Appendix A.
+- The language understood by the prospective participant or the legally authorized representative. - The information to be communicated to the prospective participant or the legally authorized representative. - Steps taken to maximize protections for prospective participants who cannot give consent or whose decision making capacity is in question. - 8) Report any of the information items on page one (1) of the "Reportable New Information" form to the IRB within five business days. - 9) Do not accept or provide payments to professionals in exchange for referrals of potential subjects ("finder's fees.") - 10) Do not accept payments designed to accelerate recruitment that were tied to the rate or timing of enrollment ("bonus payments.") - 11) See additional requirements of various federal agencies in Appendix A.